fastforwardlabs/blog/content/posts/2020-06-22-how-to-explain-huggingface-bert-for-question-answering-nlp-models-with-tf-2-0.md

 In addition to these insights, explanations also enable sensemaking of model results by end users.
 In this case, sensemaking from the Human Computer Interaction perspective is focused on interface affordances that help the user build intuition on how, why and when these models work.

 ## Conclusions: Whats Next?
 We have repurposed bar charts (not so good idea) to visualize the impact of input tokens on answer spans selected by a BERTQA.
 Perhaps an overlaid text approach (similar to [textualheatmaps](https://github.com/AndreasMadsen/python-textualheatmap) by Andreas Madsen) would be better.
 I am working on some user interface that ties this together and will explore results in a future post.
 There are also a few other potential gradient based methods that can be used to yield explanations (e.g. Integrated Gradients, GradCam, SmoothGrad, see [4] for a complete list).
+It may be interesting to compare explanations from each method.

 # References
 - [1] Clark, Kevin, et al. "What does bert look at? an analysis of bert's attention." arXiv preprint arXiv:1906.04341 (2019).